Philippine Arbor Day, Is there such a day?

-This law revives the observance of arbor day by authorizing the local government units the responsibilities for celebrating the day for tree planting as an annual event.
+This law revives the observance of arbor day by authorizing the local government units the responsibilities for celebrating the day of tree planting as an annual event.

-Every Province, City or Municipality may have different arbor day or tree planting day.
+Every Province, City, or Municipality may have a different arbor day or tree planting day.

-Under the law, all able-bodied Filipinos of the Philippines who are at least 12 years of age are required to plant 1 tree every year but there is no prohibition for planting more.
+Under the law, all able-bodied Filipinos of the Philippines who are at least 12 years of age are required to plant 1 tree every year but there is no prohibition on planting more.